pal-robotics/advanced_grasping_tutorials/README.md

 In order to compile this package you will need:

-* A docker container of PAL Gallium with the package pal_bt_grasping
+* A docker container of Gallium (the ROS distribution of PAL) with the package pal_bt_grasping
 * The packages pal_bt_actions_moveit and pal_bt_grasping.
 Both are non public packages distributed by PAL Robotics.

 ### Installing